Kubernetes - How Finout Calculates K8s Costs

 The CPU/Memory pricing of the old ratio is calculated using the following formulas:

 5. Hourly Pod Memory Price - Calculates the Memory cost out of the total node cost, using the allocation ratio, considering the actual time the node was active and in use.
+This calculation is based on the hourly pod memory calculation derived in the previous formula.

-Refined Ratio:
+Refined Ratio

 Finout offers an 88% CPU and 12% memory ratio for more precise cost allocation, reflecting real-world usage where CPU is usually more expensive than memory.